 You can access Dameware as an online service, which is charged by subscription or as on-premises software, which you buy with a one-time payment.
 The online version is called Dameware Remote Everywhere and the on-premises system is called Dameware Remote Support.

-Both systems can access devices running Windows, Mac OS, and Linux and both are made available through mobile apps.
+Both systems can remote access devices running Windows, Mac OS, and Linux, and both are made available through mobile apps.
 With Dameware Remote Everywhere, you pay a subscription per technician, but the service allows each operative to access up to 500 remote devices.
-The on-premises software of Dameware Remote Support doesn’t have any remote device limitations.
+The on-premises software of the Dameware Remote Support solution doesn’t have any remote device limitations.
 However, the licensing of this software is similar to the online version because it is priced per technician.

 This software is specifically aimed at IT support departments and managed services providers.
 Try out a 14-day free trial of Dameware Remote Everywhere.